kwila-cloud/smoketree/SPEC.md

 ## API Specification

 ### Authentication
 All requests must include an API key in the `X-API-Key` header.
-Each organization has two API keys:
+Each organization has multiple API keys, each with a specific type:
-- **Admin API Key**: Full access to all endpoints
+- **Admin API Key**: Full access to all endpoints.
-- **User API Key**: Limited access (cannot modify limits)
+- **User API Key**: Limited access (cannot modify limits).

 ### Endpoints